sundar19/Porting-PetaLinux-15.4-to-18.3-for-Zynq7000-ZC702-/README.md

 2.Replace the existing system-user.dtsi with the file provided and rebuild

 Then you have petalinux 18.3 working in your ZC702 board

+You might have to purchase Xylon LogiCVC framebuffer and get the patch file for kernel from them